ncoghlan/pulpdist/doc/plugins.rst

   subtree identification operation.
 Defaults to no filtering.
 * ``delete_old_dirs``: If provided and true, removes local subdirectories that are no longer present on the source server.
 By default, local subdirectories are retained until explicitly deleted by a system administrator.
+Adding a ``PROTECTED`` file will also ensure a directory is not deleted automatically.

 Snapshot Tree Sync